 Source: Nissan

-Another cheap SUV on our list is the 2023 Nissan Kicks, which checks in at $20,998 and carries a 1.6-litre four-cylinder engine that injects 122 horsepower through a continuously variable transmission (CVT).
+Another cheap SUV on our list is the 2024 Nissan Kicks, which checks in at $24,883 and carries a 1.6-litre four-cylinder engine that injects 122 horsepower through a continuously variable transmission (CVT) and out to the front wheels.

 Inside, the inexpensive Kicks comes standard with a 7-inch touchscreen, Apple CarPlay, Android Auto, Bluetooth, a tilt-and-telescoping steering wheel, manual-adjust seats, a six-speaker audio system, and three USB ports.